kisom/clj_web_service/README.md

 The fast start is to download [lein](https://raw.github.com/technomancy/leiningen/stable/bin/lein), make it executable, put it in your path, and then follow the usage steps above.

+## Caveats
+There are no tests in the code.
+I really should add some in...

 ## License